 Our aim is to ensure that the industry can grow sustainably and that we have the right economic, community and policy frameworks in place to support that growth for our members.
 Each election cycle we develop a three-year strategic plan that is then updated annually and is informed by engagement with industry and government stakeholders at a state and federal level.

 We operate under a constitution with a volunteer skills-based board elected by members at our Annual General Meeting and have robust governance structures in place for the design and delivery of all programs which include Project Control Boards; with Wine Victoria Board, Industry and specialist representation as required.
-Our staff includes a Chief Executive Officer; a Secretariat who is the primary point of contact for all industry enquiries; and a contracted General Manager, Projects.
+Our staff includes a 4 day a week Chief Executive Officer; a Secretariat who is the primary point of contact for all industry enquiries; and a contracted Projects Manager.

 Board Members & Executive Team